nelsonabieno/bc-21-shopping-cart/README.md

 1. The User should have git running on his PC  (https://help.github.com/desktop/guides/getting-started/installing-github-desktop/)
 2. Use command prompt to change directory to any suitable directory
 3. Run the command  (`git clone https://github.com/nelsonabieno/bc-21-shopping-cart.git'`)
-4. Open folder bc-21-shopping-cart
+4. Open folder bc-21-shopping-cart which is the name of the repository you cloned
-5. Open the index.html file
+5. Open the index.html file inseide folder bc-21-shopping-cart to launch the application

 ## The Front End Technologies